Disclosure: When you make a purchase through our links, we may receive a commission.

 Yes, this is possible because bicycle chain lube varies with climatic and track conditions and not with the kind of bikes.
 For instance, if you are going on a muddy ride, then always go for a wet lube.
 Conversely, if landing your feet in some desert, then dry lube is your go-to option.

 In case your riding setting varies widely, then you can consider all-weather lube too.
 However, always clean your bike after a muddy or dusty ride.
-Because they have high chances of accumulating dirt and debris, which are not good for the health of your cycle in the long run.
+Because they have a high chance of accumulating dirt and debris, which are not good for the health of your cycle in the long run.

 Can too much Chain Lube be harmful?